 Ahead, we speak to a handful of Singapore’s top hairstyling experts on the most exciting hair trends for 2022 – inspiration boards at the ready.

 Plan on going as short as possible this 2022?
 Evane Toh, senior stylist at ProTrim Korean Hair Salon’s Ngee Ann City outlet, recommends the layered pixie cut.

 “This style best suits those with a smaller face shape, but to be honest, anyone can pull off a short ‘do – it’s just that each individual will require different styling and volume, depending on their face shape,” he shares.

 “Hence, it’s important to share your lifestyle and how you manage your hair with your hairstylist.
 For example, do you blow-dry with or without a comb?
 Do you use any styling products regularly?
 With these in mind, he or she will be able to recommend a hairstyle that’s more easily manageable for you.”

-A blunt bob is super on-trend, according to Nicole who is the director at Walking On Sunshine.
+A blunt bob is one of the hottest Korean hair trends, according to Nicole who is the director at Walking On Sunshine.

 “However, I would not recommend this for someone with a larger head shape as this style, along with the highly popular wolf cut, will emphasise the size and shape of the person’s head,” she lets on.

 The top hairstylists from leading Goldwell salons like Zac Chu from Chez Vous Hair Salon, Ted Ng from Hairwerkz, and Liu Ziwei from Picasso Hair Studio also share the same sentiment, adding that this cut is more suited for women with small oval, heart or diamond face shapes.